vu-rdm-tech/site_copy/getting-started/yoda-disk-macos.md

  depends on your workflow.

 ## Using Cyberduck
-1. Download Cyberduck from the VU software center or [downloaded from the internet](https://cyberduck.io/download/).
+First fownload Cyberduck from the VU software center or from the [Cyberduck website](https://cyberduck.io/download/).

-2. Configure Cyberduck using the [Information on configuring Cyberduck](yoda-disk-cyberduck.md).
+Then configure Cyberduck using the [Information on configuring Cyberduck](yoda-disk-cyberduck.md).
 Part of this process is [creating a Data Access Password](data-access-password.md)